gh, we saw

 Catholic

-Sts.
+Church, Sts.
 Peter and Paul.
-Nicely done
+Nicely done interior.
+All freshly

 painted and renovated in 2005.
-The statue of
+The statue of Mary with a dagger

 piercing heart takes the cake for stark realism with a religious motif.